jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 ### 23 Powers of Minister to prohibit prescribing, etc
-(1) Subject to subsection (2), the Minister may at any time, by notice in the Gazette,— (a) prohibit any specified medical practitioner, dentist, midwife, designated prescriber, or veterinarian from prescribing controlled drugs:
+(1) Subject to subsection (2), the Minister may at any time, by notice in the Gazette,— (a) prohibit any specified medical practitioner, dentist, midwife, nurse practitioner, optometrist, designated prescriber, or veterinarian from prescribing controlled drugs:
-  (aa) prohibit any specified midwife from prescribing pethidine (as described in Schedule 2):
+  (aa)
   (b) prohibit any specified person from exercising all or any of the rights conferred by section 8, whether those rights are so conferred on persons generally or on a particular class of person to which that person belongs.
 (2) The Minister shall not exercise any power conferred on him by subsection (1)— (a) in the case of a medical practitioner, except on the recommendation of the Medical Council of New Zealand; or